Fair Value Measurement

-The following table presents the Company’s fair value hierarchy for its assets and liabilities measured at fair value as of December 31, 2024 and December 31, 2023 (in thousands):
+The following table presents the Company’s fair value hierarchy for its assets and liabilities measured at fair value as of December 31, 2025 and December 31, 2024 (in thousands).
+All share and per share amounts included below relating to transactions prior to the Reverse Stock Split are presented at pre-split amounts:

 December 31, 2024